 Building Community Resilience to Natural Disasters in Kenya

-Downstream communities in the Ewaso Nyiro River of north eastern Kenya are extremely vulnerable to droughts and floods.
-We are working to help communities reduce their vulnerability and improve their livelihoods through an innovative approach combining sustainable ecosystem management, disaster risk reduction and climate change adaptation.
+Downstream communities in the Ewaso Nyiro River of northeastern Kenya are extremely vulnerable to droughts and floods.
+We are helping communities reduce their vulnerability and improve their livelihood by combining sustainable ecosystem management, disaster risk reduction and climate change adaptation.

-To break the vicious cycle of disaster and emergency response we are working in 13 communities with local partners to identify hazards and develop community action plans for resilience building, including:
+- We are working in 13 communities with local partners to identify hazards and develop community action plans for reducing these risks, including:

 - creating sustainable livelihoods

 - restoration of degraded ecosystems – for instance tree planting

 - establishing early warning systems to better prepare for hazard

 - We are engaging resource users and managers upstream to promote Integrated Water Resources Management that is equitable for both upstream and downstream communities.